Peter van Ooijen

-Peter van Ooijen (born 16 February 1992) is a Dutch professional footballer who plays as a midfielder for Helmond Sport.
+Petrus Antonius "Peter" van Ooijen (born 16 February 1992) is a Dutch professional footballer who plays as a midfielder.

 Career

 Born in Rosmalen, Van Ooijen started his career with PSV, having joined the club in 2003 from FC Den Bosch.
 He made his professional debut in a 2012–13 UEFA Europa League game against FK Zeta and scored two goals in a 9–0 win.

 On 9 June 2014, Van Ooijen signed a one-year deal with Go Ahead Eagles, leaving PSV as a free agent.
 After the relegation of Go Ahead Eagles, Van Ooijen left on a free transfer and signed a two-year deal with Heracles Almelo.

 On 1 August 2020, Van Ooijen joined 3.
 Liga side KFC Uerdingen 05 on a free transfer from VVV-Venlo, having agreed a two-year contract.

 On 23 June 2021, he returned to the Netherlands and signed a one-year contract with Emmen.

 On 14 July 2022, van Ooijen joined Helmond Sport on a two-year contract.
+Following the 2023–24 season, it was announced that van Ooijen would leave the club at the end of his contract.